Vittorio Vidali: Murder of Julio Mella

 The official position of the present Cuban government is that Mella was killed on Machado's orders.
 It acknowledges that Modotti was known to have been a Stalinist operative in a number of countries.
 Some in Cuba continue to believe that Vidali killed Mella.
-How Machado's men could have operated alone and independently in the highly politicized environment of Mexico City is not explained.
-According to Abers (2002), both Magriñat and Rivera (who had just returned from Cuba) would have warned Mella that he was in danger.

 Spanish Civil War

 Vidali was ordered to go to Spain, where he arrived in May 1936 under the pseudonym of Carlos Contreras.
 He led efforts to prepare, supervise and coordinate the Antifascist Worker and Peasant Militias (MAOC), organized by the Spanish Communist Party since 1934.
 This was before the Spanish Civil War broke out.

 Because he had performed military training in the Soviet Frunze Academy, Vidali, and other comrades such as Enrique Líster, are credited with markedly improving the preparation of the militias.
 As a senior advisor for the Comintern in Spain, Vidali headed the 5th Regiment (Quinto Regimiento).
 It was responsible for the political formation of MAOC's regiments.
 In the 1937 pro-Republican propaganda film The Spanish Earth, Vidali was shown addressing an assembly of military personnel.